Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 are shown in this directory.
 This page is concerned with the parallel and vector-parallel SIESTA codes, especially on the vector-parallel code which is listed as siesta-4.1b-LX.tar.gz in the reference.

-This SIESTA code is supplied with the electric field of E0 * sin(kx-omega*t), at m_efield.F (Ref.5).
+This SIESTA code of siesta-b4-gccAM.tar.gz is supplied with the electric field of E0 * sin(kx-omega*t), at m_efield.F (Ref.5).

 ### Generic Parallel SIESTA Code ###